AndreasSippel/synXLIFF/README.md

 ### Changelog

-#### Version 1.0.0.1
+#### Version 1.0.1.2

-- fixed an issue with actions that were not shown
-- fixed an error when importing file with "maxwidth" attribute
+- fixed a problem with importing option captions with a leading whitespace

+#### Version 1.0.1.1

+- the export now only exports translated items.
+This assures that if an item is not translated the default translation is used by BC.
+- the "&" symbol is now replaced with "\&amp;" during export.
+- fixed some display problems with the translation language on the project page.

 #### Version 1.0.1.0